Key Takeaways

 Location

-Local health department requirements and permit costs range from $50 to $500 annually depending on your jurisdiction.
+Local health department requirements and permit costs range from $50 to $500 annually based on your jurisdiction.
 High-traffic festivals and urban areas have stricter regulations than neighborhood farmers markets, affecting your insurance requirements and operating costs.

 giveMoney icon